Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

-In Theorem \ref{th:construction_Mn} and Proposition \ref{prop:alm_oracle_ineq}, $\widehat{{\cal I}}_n$ is built with $n$ observations while the risk is associated with $a_n<n$ observations.
+In Theorem \ref{th:construction_Mn} and Proposition \ref{prop:alm_oracle_ineq}, $\widehat{{\cal I}}_n$ is built on $n$ observations while the risk is associated with $a_n<n$ observations.
 This leads to a conservative choice of $\widehat{{\cal I}}_n$, i.e. we may choose a sequence $\widehat{{\cal I}}_n$ (optimal with $a_n$ observations) increasing more slowly than the optimal one (with $n$ observation).
 We think however that this conservative choice should not change the good behaviour of $\widehat{\theta}_{\widehat{{\cal I}}_n}$, since Theorem \ref{th:FreeLunch} implies that any sequence of partitions which grows slowly enough to infinity leads to an efficient estimator.
 Hence, once the sequence $M_n$ growing to infinity is chosen, then any other sequence growing to infinity more slowly also leads to an efficient estimator.\\

 In Proposition \ref{prop:alm_oracle_ineq} and Theorem \ref{th:construction_Mn}, the reference point estimate $\tilde{\theta}_{{\cal I}_0} (X_{B_{-b}})$ is assumed to be unbiased.
 This is a strong assumption, which is not exactly satisfied in our simulation study.
-To consider a reasonable approximation of it, $\tilde{\theta}_{{\cal I}_0} (X_{B_{-b}})$ is chosen as the m.l.e. associated to a partition with a small number of bins.
-The heuristic behind this choice is that the maximum likelihood is asymptotically unbiased and a small number of bins implies a smaller number of parameters to estimate, so that the asymptotic regime is attained faster.
+To consider a reasonable approximation of it, $\tilde{\theta}_{{\cal I}_0} (X_{B_{-b}})$ is chosen as the MLE associated with a partition with a small number of bins.
+Recall that the maximum likelihood estimator is asymptotically unbiased and for a fixed $M$, the bias of the MLE for the whole parameter $\theta, \omega$ is of order $1/n$.
+The heuristic is that a small number of bins implies a smaller number of parameters to estimate, so that the asymptotic regime is attained faster.
 Our simulations confirm this heuristic, see Section \ref{sec:simu}.